weareyou/generator-patternlab-starterkit/README.md

 ## Installation
 Please make sure your system meets the [prerequisites](#prerequisites)
 - From the terminal / command prompt, navigate to your site's directory.
-- Type `npx -p yo -p generator-patternlab-starterkit -c "yo patternlab-starterkit"`, answer a few questions about your project, and wait.
+- Type `npm init yo patternlab-starterkit`, answer a few questions about your project, and wait.
 - Bask in the glory of your fully scaffolded patternlab installation.